The 7 Types of Progress Notes in Therapy (SOAP, DAP, BIRP & More) + Examples

 Step 2 — Document Objective Content

-Objective content therapy notes examples should only include what is directly observable and measurable, things a third party could verify.
+Objective content in therapy notes should only include what is directly observable and measurable — things a third party could verify.
+Avoid vague descriptors like ‘seemed sad.’
+Write instead: ‘Client’s affect was flat; she made minimal eye contact and spoke in a monotone.’

 Document: